Dimensional reduction in evolving spin-glass model: correlation of phenotypic responses to environmental and mutational changes

 where $v_i=\beta(1-\mu_i^2)$ and $\delta_{ij}$ is Kronecker's delta.
 Because of the randomness of the embedded pattern, it is reasonable to assume that $\chi_{ij}~(i\neq j)$ is sufficiently small; hence, $\langle S_iS_j\rangle\sim\mu_i\mu_j$ holds.
 Applying the equilibrium relationship ${\cal M}_{i,jk}=\partial\langle S_jS_k\rangle\slash\partial h_i$, we obtain ${\cal M}_{i,jk}\sim\chi_{ij}\mu_k+\mu_j\chi_{ik}$.
 Because $\{\mu_i\}$ is expected to be randomly distributed, ${\cal M}_i=\sum_{jk}\chi_{ij}^2\mu_k^2$ holds, neglecting the cross-term.
 Setting $Q\equiv N^{-1}\sum_i\mu_i^2$, we obtain

-Hence, the proportionality between $\{\chi_i\}$ and $\{{\cal M}_i\}$ is a consequence of the dominance of the first eigenmode evolved in the RS phase, i.e., the evolutionary dimensional reduction \footnote{If $\chi_{ij}$ for every $i\neq j$ were exactly zero, the proportionality between $\chi_i$ and ${\cal M}_i$ would not be observed, because $\chi_i$ in our definition turns to be zero.}
+Hence, the proportionality between $\{\chi_i\}$ and $\{{\cal M}_i\}$ is a consequence of the dominance of the first eigenmode evolved in the RS phase, i.e., the evolutionary dimensional reduction.
+Here, notice that for the Mattis system, \eref{eq:prop} itself holds but ${\cal M}_i$ and $\chi_i$ are not distributed and take unique values over all $i$, hence the proportionality between distributed ${\cal M}_i$ and $\chi_i$ as in \Fref{fig:chi_vs_mu} is not observed.
+The distribution comes from the non-target spins in our model.

 The relationship \eref{eq:prop} is indicated by the solid line in \Fref{fig:chi_vs_mu}.
 We quantify the deviation of the observed $\chi$-${\cal M}$ relationship from the theoretical line \eref{eq:prop}, by the normalized mean squared error $d=\sum_i({\cal M}_i-Q\chi_i)^2\slash\sum_i{\cal M}_i^2$. \Fref{fig:eigenvalues}(c) shows the $T$-dependence of $d$ averaged over ${\cal J}(T)$.
 In the RS phase, $d$ is close to 0; hence, \eref{eq:prop} holds with high accuracy, which is a result of the emergence of the dominant first eigenmodes, accompanied by randomness in the non-target spins.